bablokb/pic-sn74hc595/Readme.md

 SN74HC595 based debugger for the PIC12F675
 ==========================================

-This example provides a simple "debugger" based on the SN74HC595 shift-register.
+This project provides a simple "debugger" based on the SN74HC595 shift-register.
 In this scenario the pic needs two GPs to clock out data to the shift-register IC.
 Connecting eight leds to the IC you can display whole bits.
 If you chain two 595 together, you can display